Open Door Policy At The Workplace - Purpose, Pros And Cons

 Another important purpose is to cut down workplace favoritism.

 Workplace favoritism is real, and it can create a very toxic environment for your employees.
 Even great managers can fall prey to it.
-Having a culture of transparency and openness provides managers a chance to engage with every employee at the workplace.
+Having a culture of transparency and openness allows managers to engage with every employee at the workplace.
 This results in an unbiased opinion of managers towards their employees.

 94 percent of respondents say their company has procedures in place to prevent favoritism in promotions.